-When a client requires support with their tribunal (assuming their appeal has been submitted and they are now requesting support to prepare and attend the tribunal) we will meet with the client either face to face or over the phone and go through the descriptors of the benefit they are appealing against.
-We will ask the client what difficulties they have under each descriptor and make notes.
-These notes will aid the client and us at the tribunal.
-We will explain the tribunal process, who will be there and what will be expected of the client.
-The client will be expected to answer the questions themselves but we will be there for moral support.
-We cannot answer the questions for the client but will have an opportunity to speak at the end of the tribunal so can say anything the client may have missed based on the notes we put together.
+When you require support with your tribunal (assuming your appeal has been submitted and you are now requesting support to prepare and attend the tribunal) we will meet with you either face to face or over the phone and go through the descriptors of the benefit you are appealing against.
+We will ask you what difficulties you have under each descriptor and make notes.
+These notes will aid you at the tribunal.
+We will explain the tribunal process, who will be there and what will be expected of you.
+You will be expected to answer the questions yourself but we will be there for moral support.
+We cannot answer the questions for you but will have an opportunity to speak at the end of the tribunal so can say anything that you may have missed based on the notes we put together.
 This is why the notes are so important.